The Monkees: 2000s reunions

-2010–2011: 45th anniversary tour and Jones' death
+45th anniversary tour and Jones's death

-In October 2010, Jones stated that a reunion marking the band's 45th anniversary was a possibility.
-Monkees biographer Andrew Sandoval commented in The Hollywood Reporter that he "spent three years cajoling them to look beyond their recent differences (which included putting aside solo projects to fully commit to the Monkees)."

-An Evening with The Monkees: The 45th Anniversary Tour commenced on May 12, 2011, in Liverpool, England, before moving to North America in June and July for a total of 43 performances.
-Sandoval noted, "Their mixed feelings on the music business and their long and winding relationship weighed heavily, but once they hit the stage, the old magic was apparent.
-For the next three months...[they brought] the music and memories to fans in the band's grandest stage show in decades.
-Images from their series and films flashed on a huge screen behind them; even Rolling Stone, whose owner, Jann Wenner, has vowed to keep them out of the Rock and Roll Hall of Fame, gushed."
-Nesmith did not take part in the tour, which grossed approximately $4 million.
+An Evening with The Monkees: The 45th Anniversary Tour (without Nesmith) commenced on May 12, 2011, in Liverpool, England, before moving to North America in June and July for a total of 43 performances.
+Monkees biographer Andrew Sandoval noted, "Once they hit the stage, the old magic was apparent.
+For the next three months...[they brought] the music and memories to fans in the band's grandest stage show in decades".
+The tour grossed approximately $4 million.

 On August 8, 2011, the band canceled ten last-minute shows due to what was initially reported as "internal group issues and conflicts", though Tork later confirmed "there were some business affairs that couldn't be coordinated correctly.
-We hit a glitch and there was just this weird dislocation at one point."
+We hit a glitch and there was just this weird dislocation at one point".

 Jones clarified that "the (45th Anniversary) tour was only supposed to go until July.
 And it was great, the best time we've had because we're all on the same page now.
 We jelled onstage and off.
 But then more dates were being added.
-And more.
-And then the next thing we knew, they were talking about Japan, Australia, Brazil, and we were like, 'Wait a second.
-This is turning into something more than a tour.'
-We were doing 40 songs a night, plus other material.
-Some of these shows were 21/2 hours long.
-Then there was the travel, getting to the next venue with no time to revive.
+And more...
+Some of these shows were 21/2 hours long...
 The audiences were great.
 But, let's face it, we're not kids."

-The 45th anniversary tour was the last with Jones, who died of a heart attack at age 66 on February 29, 2012.
+The 45th anniversary tour was the last Monkees tour with Jones, who died of a heart attack at age 66 on February 29, 2012.